One Day in Kanazawa Itinerary | The Perfect Day Trip

 As you walk through this beautiful district, you’ll immerse yourself in traditional samurai architecture and enjoy a historic neighborhood.
 Here you will find many restaurants, artisan shops, along with houses and a beautiful, small river.

 Haven’t had lunch?
-Here are two of the Best Restaurants in Nagamachi District!
+Here are two of the best gluten free restaurants in Nagamachi District!

 Nomura-ke Samurai Residence

-The Nomura family was a family that served the Maeda Clan from the 16th to the 19th century.
+The Nomura family served the Maeda Clan from the 16th to the 19th centuries.
 Being a wealthy family, this place shows you what the residences of wealthier Samurai families looked like.

 Get a Pick Me Up at Cubby Hole!